 Her practice captivates through its blunt simplicity and accessibility.
 The playful moments of pause offered by her work allow the viewer a chance to savour small moments of enlightenment in the ordinary, revealing the magic of domestic and public experience.

-For Plymouth Art Weekender Elena will present Cleaning in Progress, an interactive performance event that will take place in Plymouth City Centre on the Saturday and Sunday of the weekender.
+For Plymouth Art Weekender Elena presented Cleaning in Progress, an interactive performance event that which took place in Plymouth City Centre on the Saturday and Sunday of the weekender.
 Cleaning in Progress invites members of the public to join in with the absurd activity of ‘cleaning’ Plymouth using domestic/household equipment.
-In addition to creating a spectacle in a fun and playful way, I am very curious about what happens when the public are given cleaning equipment… what conversations and issues might this raise for people
+In addition to creating a spectacle in a fun and playful way, I am very curious about what happens when the public are given cleaning equipment… what conversations and issues might this raise for people.

 Rhys Morgan is a multi disciplinary artist based in Plymouth.
 Interlacing several processes, Rhys creates a dialogue between sound, video, collage and text which explores our relationship with the idea of information and modes of learning.
 The work questions the notion of knowing through its permeating sense of lexis, building an impression of the surrounding environment but also of widespread anxiety and fear.